LABSS/NetLogo2Mesa/Glossary.md

 print(len([agent for agent in model.agentset if agent.color == "red"]))
 ```

+### of

-2. *of*: "For an agent, reports the value of the reporter for that agent (turtle or patch).
+"For an agent, reports the value of the reporter for that agent (turtle or patch).
 For an agentset, reports a list that contains the value of the reporter for each agent in the agentset (in random order)." [source](http://ccl.northwestern.edu/netlogo/docs/dict/of.html)

 ```
 show [pxcor] of patch 3 5